Try for FREE

-Despite perfecting your essay overnight, an AI detector still flagged it as “Likely Written by AI.”
+Although you perfected your essay overnight, an AI detector still flagged it as “Likely Written by AI.”
 What a letdown!
-The same thing happens to marketers tweaking web copy, bloggers crafting listicles and even novelists posting excerpts online.
+The same thing happens to marketers tweaking web copy, bloggers crafting listicles, and even novelists posting excerpts online.

 What’s going on?
 AI detectors like ZeroGPT aren’t mind readers; they don’t care who wrote the text.
 Instead, they judge how it’s written.